neelsmith/histoutils/docs/worked-example/index.md

 // res2: Int = 15639
 ```

-Find occurrences for a value.
+Find occurrences for a particular item.
 How many lines have 5 words?

 ```scala
 iliadWordsHisto.countForItem(5)